-New IFRSs for Sustainability Mandatory application IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information Annual periods beginning on or after January 1, 2024.
+New IFRSs for Sustainability Mandatory application IFRS S1 General Requirements for Disclosure of Annual periods beginning on or after January 1, Sustainability-related Financial Information 2024.
 Early adoption is permitted with joint implementation of IFRS S2.
 IFRS S2 Climate-related Disclosures Annual periods beginning on or after January 1, 2024.
 Early adoption is permitted with joint implementation of IFRS S1.

 IFRS S1 and S2 are subject to local adoption processes in Peru to become effective.
+Management does not plan to early adopt the applicable standards.